urbit/docs/reference/hoon-expressions/rune/ket.md

 ##### Discussion

-In older versions of Hoon, a 'mold' was an idempotent gate that was guaranteed to produce a noun of that type.
-If an input value wasn't of the correct type, the bunt value of that type was returned.
+A mold is an idempotent gate that is guaranteed to produce a noun of that type.
+If an input value isn't of the correct type, the bunt value of that type is returned.
 (See `^*`.)

 `^:` is used to produce a gate that is much like a mold, except that instead of producing a bunt value when the input value is of the wrong type, it crashes.